Org Merge Best Practices

 - That covers it.
 One last comment, throughout each phase of the merge, make sure you communicate – communicate – communicate!!!

-Written by Kevin Johnson, Lead Architect/Sr. CRM Advisor
+Written by Kevin Johnson, Lead Architect/Sr. CRM Advisor at Demand Chain

 With more than twenty years of experience Kevin is highly skilled in enterprise software implementations, system integrations, identification of business requirements, team leadership, and project management.
-As a Lead Architect and Sr. CRM Advisor at Demand Chain Systems, Kevin is responsible for all aspects of new and existing client engagements including: pre sales engineering, strategy creation, requirement gathering, process engineering, system design and integration, testing, data migration, training and go-live support.
+As a Lead Architect and Sr. CRM Advisor at Demand Chain, Kevin is responsible for all aspects of new and existing client engagements including: pre sales engineering, strategy creation, requirement gathering, process engineering, system design and integration, testing, data migration, training and go-live support.